Bank of Upper Canada: The end of monopoly

 The monopoly of the Bank of Upper Canada had been slowly eroding with the chartering of the Commercial Bank, and then the joint-stock banks.
 The Act to outlaw further joint-stock banks in 1838 again tilted towards monopoly.
 However, in 1841 the Bank of Montreal, long seeking an entry into Upper Canada, purchased the Bank of the People and quickly began to expand its branch network.
 The Bank of British North America also entered the provincial market around that time.

 As a result, the Bank changed its strategy and in 1850 it became the official bank of the Province of Canada, collecting all government revenue and issuing all government cheques.

 By 1863, the bank was struggling; in 1866 the Bank of Upper Canada closed its doors; the stockholders lost all of their investment of more than $3 million, and over $1 million dollars in taxpayers money was also lost.

 Remaining buildings

-The 1827 Bank of Upper Canada Building, its second headquarters, still exists, located on Toronto's Adelaide St East.
+The 1827 Bank of Upper Canada Building, its second headquarters (first home was a Georgian building from 1822 and demolished 1880s with current building (now Young People's Theatre) replacing it in 1887), still exists, located on Toronto's Adelaide St East.
 It has been designated a National Historic Site of Canada.
 Designed by architect William Warren Baldwin, 1825–27, the bank resembled a London townhouse with a Doric portico.

 The Toronto building is on the Registry of Historical Places of Canada, along with two branches.
-The 86 John Street branch in Port Hope, Ontario, built in 1857 and the 46 West Street branch in Goderich, Ontario, built in 1863.
+The 86 John Street branch in Port Hope, Ontario, built in 1857 by Cumberland and Storm (last operated by Ontario Bank in 1881 and now Hotel Carlyle and Restaurant) and the 46 West Street branch in Goderich, Ontario, built in 1863 (now offices for Orr Insurance).